SSonnyboy/SG-FAT/README.md

 Official implementation for our paper: **Semantic-Guided Fast Adversarial Training via Class Relationship Exploitation**.
 (ICMR'26)

+🎉 Our work has been accepted for ICMR 2026!

 ## Environment settings

 - OS: Ubuntu 20.04.3